 Then, take half of each of your joint accounts, transfer them into a separate account, and then be sure to inform your spouse in writing that you have done so.
 Make sure, again, to arrange for payment of outstanding joint bills.
 As long as half of the money is rightfully yours, this is not playing against the rules.

 Often, couples realize that their relationship is coming to an end long before they decide to go through with a divorce.
 Other times, divorce comes as a complete surprise.
 Either way, when faced with that prospect, there a multitude of important decisions to make — both emotional and financial — to ensure that you are ready and protected.
 Using the guidance of a competent divorce attorney in Irvine is the best way in which to make these decisions so that they are made in an informed and fair manner.

 Separate at home

 Living with a spouse after the decision to divorce can be tense.
 However, you may not know that moving out can have a significant impact on the outcome of your custody and parenting timeshare percentage.
-These are the types of decisions a good quality family law attorney can help you with.
+These are the types of decisions a good quality Orange County Family Law Lawyers. can help you with.